Kent Kiehl

 Profile:

 Accepting students?
-Dr. Kiehl is accepting students for Fall 2025.
+Dr. Kiehl is interested in accepting a student for Fall 2026.
 Please email Dr. Kiehl if you are interested in pursuing graduate studies.

-Kent Kiehl’s laboratory has worked diligently along with correctional facilities in New Mexico and beyond to establish the world’s largest database of brain data from incarcerated populations.
-We utilize a state of the art mobile scanning unit which can be deployed to remote locations, reaching populations for which functional brain imaging might otherwise be impossible or severely impractical.
-These resources and relationships have been instrumental in the investigation of mental health issues that are particularly prevalent in those who are incarcerated, including psychopathy, antisocial personality disorder, substance abuse, and externalizing disorders.
-We maintain several ongoing projects with an overall goal of achieving a better understanding of the interaction between brain function, genetics, and environmental factors ultimately informing improved interventions and prevention strategies and promoting better mental health as a whole.
+Kent Kiehl’s laboratory has worked closely with correctional facilities in New Mexico and other states to establish the world’s largest database of brain data from incarcerated populations.
+We utilize twin state-of-the-art mobile MRI units which can be deployed to remote locations, reaching populations for which functional brain imaging might otherwise be impossible or severely impractical.
+These resources and relationships have been instrumental in the investigation of mental health issues that are particularly prevalent in those who are incarcerated, including psychopathy, antisocial personality disorder, trauma, substance abuse, and externalizing disorders.
+We maintain several ongoing projects with an overall goal of achieving a better understanding of the interaction between brain function, genetics, and environmental factors ultimately informing improved interventions and prevention strategies and promoting better mental and behavioral health in high-risk populations.

 Selected Publications